yashikajotwani12/openwisp-controller/README.rst

 Connection App
 ~~~~~~~~~~~~~~

-This app enables the controller to utilize various protocols for designated purposes.
+This app allows OpenWISP Controller to use different protocols to reach network devices.
-Currently, the default connnection protocols are SNMP and SSH, but the protocol
+Currently, the default connnection protocols are

+and SSH, but the protocol
 mechanism is extensible and custom protocols can be implemented as well.

-The SNMP connector is useful to collect monitoring information, to be used in
-`openwisp-monitoring`_ module.
+SSH
+^^^

-The SSH connector enables the controller to instantiate connections to the devices
+The SSH connector allows the controller to initialize connections to the devices
 in order perform `push operations <#how-to-configure-push-updates>`__:

 - Sending configuration updates.